The Christian Beliefs of

 "The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap ETERNAL LIFE.
 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Therefore, as we have opportunity, let us do good to all people, especially to those who belong to the family of believers" (Gal.
 6:8-10).

-Eternal security is a counterfeit grace message (or "another gospel") which must be exposed and refuted with Scripture like any other similar false teaching (Eph.
+Eternal security (also known as once saved always saved or the perseverance of the saints) is a counterfeit grace message (or "another gospel") which must be exposed and refuted with Scripture like any other similar false teaching (Eph.
 5:11 cf. Titus 1:9; Jude 3,4).
+The true Christian gospel of grace includes the following about the believer's conditional security:

-A true Christian (or righteous person) doesn't have to "practice" sin, such as adultery or murder, before he loses his salvation, since it only takes one act of adultery to make a person a Bible-defined adulterer (Lev.
+A true Christian (or saint) doesn't have to practice sin, such as adultery or murder, before he loses his salvation, since it only takes one act of adultery to make a person a Bible-defined adulterer (Lev.
 20:10) and one act of murder to make him a Bible defined murderer (Number 35:16).
 Rev. 21:8 is clear in stating such people are headed for the lake of fire because of their sins.
 Because King David sinned the way he did, he is a clear example of a righteous man who lost his salvation (died spiritually) for a time, due to adultery and murder.
+(David did repent and return to salvation, unlike some.
+Peter also returned to salvation after he disowned Jesus and in turn was disowned by Jesus, Mt.
+10:33.)

 Because of the way eternal security teachers declare what imputed righteousness is, multitudes have been mislead into thinking that God does not see one's sin after getting born again.
-All he instead sees is the blood of Jesus and Christ himself.
+The false teachers tell us that all God can see is the blood of Jesus and Christ himself.
 This is very clearly refuted when one would read and ponder Revelation chapters 2 and 3.
-Jesus could see their sins, that they forsook their first love, that they became lukewarm, and that they were spiritually asleep.
+Jesus could see their sins, that they forsook their first love, that they became lukewarm, fell spiritually asleep, etc. True Christian beliefs declare that.
 Based on the above truths, to say that a Christian is clothed in Jesus' righteousness to the point where God can only see Jesus and not sins, etc. is a dangerous lie.
 Furthermore, it also becomes apparent from Revelation chapters 2 and 3 that the Christian's future sins are not already forgiven before they are committed and Jesus is not automatically pleased with a Christian just because he previously had his moment of true faith when he was regenerated.

 We are saved by grace (Eph.
 2:8,9) but we can fall from grace (Gal.
 5:2-4).
 We are justified by faith (Rom.
 5:1) but our faith can become shipwrecked (1 Tim.
 1:19,20) and cease to exist (Lk.
 8:13; Rom.
 11:19-23).
 We are not under the law (Rom.
 6:14, 15) but if you live according to the sinful nature you will die (Rom.
 8:13).
 Paul taught against legalism (Gal.
 5:3,4) but he also taught that no immoral, impure or greedy person has any inheritance in the kingdom of Christ and of God (Eph.
 5:5-7).
 We are not saved by works (Eph.
 2:8,9) but to reap eternal life and not destruction you must sow to please the Spirit and not the sinful nature (Gal.
 6:8,9).
 God is faithful to us (1 Jn.
 1:9; 1 Cor.
 10:13) but we must be faithful to him to the very end of our lives to escape the lake of fire or second death (Rev. 2:10,11).
 God surely loves us (Jn.
 3:16; Mk.
 10:21; Rom.
 8:35-39) but those who inherit the kingdom of God love God (Jam 2:5; 1 Cor.
 2:9) and to love God means to obey his commands (Jn.
 14:15; 1 Jn.
 5:3).
 We have freedom in Christ (Gal.
 5:1) but this freedom is not to indulge the sinful nature (Gal.
 5:13; 1 Pet 2:16).
 These Christian beliefs are all Bible-based and evangelical.